grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 {{% /tutorials/step %}}
 {{% tutorials/step title="Set the provisioning directory" %}}

 Before you can start provisioning resources, Grafana needs to know where to find the _provisioning directory_.
-A provisioning directory NEED DEFINITION/EXPLANATION.
+The provisioning directory contains configuration files that are applied whenever Grafana starts and continuously while running.

-By default, Grafana looks for a provisioning directory in the configuration directory (grafana > conf).
-You can set a different path by setting the `paths.provisioning` property in the main config file: ((Is this something I might want to do as an admin specifically?
-Like set this path to a network drive folder?))
+By default, Grafana looks for a provisioning directory in the configuration directory (grafana > conf) on the system where Grafana is installed.
+However, if you are a Grafana Administrator, then you might want to place the config files in a shared resource like a network folder, so you would need to change the path to the provisioning directory.

+You can set a different path by setting the `paths.provisioning` property in the main config file:

 ```ini
 [paths]